n3dst4/gumshoe-fvtt/src/components/rawJournalSheet/documentMemory/README.md

 But I figured we could do better.
 What I envisioned was something where older states were stored with decreasing granularity, getting collapsed together as they age.
 So you can always go back to *near* the start, but the number of individual states you can restore to gets less the older you go.
 And the moist recent states are all individually addressable.

 So I had the idea of a series of stacks.
 The top-level stack is where the most recent diffs get pushed.
-When there are *n* diffs built up, we combine them together and push them onto the next stack down.
+When there are *p* diffs built up, we combine them together and push them onto the next stack down.
+We call *p* the "period" of the memory - it's the base size for each stack and therefore controls the frequency with which "something happens" when you push.

 ## The first version